nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2012-10-01-gprs-and-wvdial-over-bluetooth.md

 </pre>

-Now for use subsequently you needn&#8217;t repeat all the steps, here are the two that you need to execute (you could make a shell script for this too also you&#8217;ll need to run them with root privileges)
+Now for use subsequently you needn't repeat all the steps, here are the two that you need to execute (you could make a shell script for this too also you'll need to run them with root privileges)

 <pre class="brush: plain; title: ; notranslate" title="">rfcomm bind 0 B0:5C:E5:48:5B:B4 1
 wvdial nokia
 </pre>

-And that&#8217;s how you can use your phone&#8217;s gprs/3G connection on linux.
+And that's how you can use your phone's gprs/3G connection on linux.
 Let me know in the comments if you find this useful or have any queries.